backstage/backstage/docs/plugins/guides/101/meta.md

 ### Why build plugins?

-This section should answer definitely why you should build a new plugin instead of adding code to existing packages or using an NPM package.
+This section should answer definitely why you should build a new plugin.
 The Backstage framework is deeply empowered by plugins and plugins are core to the project's success.
 Users should walk away from reading this section with a conviction that plugins are the right path for new functionality.

 ### Creating a plugin